MuhammedDemirtas/Temporal-Orb/README.md

    - Set a custom countdown timer with just a few clicks.
    - A visual yellow line rotates around the clock face during the countdown.
-   - Plays a cheerful `dıt dıt dıt dıt` sound and displays a notification when the timer ends.
+   - Plays a cheerful sound and displays a notification when the timer ends.

 ## How to Use